nul-one/fusecry/README.md

 -------------------------

 - file names are not being encrypted by design
-- block size is fixed to 4096 (will become option to change)
+- block size is fixed to 4096

 future plans and missing features (in no particular order)
 -------------------------

-- choice and detection of chunk sizes
+- choice and detection of block sizes
 - password change (bulk re-encryption)